adamkarvonen/sae_kl_finetune/README.md

 To replicate the KL+MSE finetuning, run `python run.py`.

+The fine-tuned SAE Bench SAEs can be found here: https://huggingface.co/adamkarvonen/new_kl_finetunes

 ## Repo Structure & Branches

 Rather than combining everything into one large and configurable codebase, I’ve implemented different experimental variants in **separate branches**, each with a minimal and focused setup.
 This helps keep each codebase clean and easier to understand.